 Today, over 85% of all searches for a local business begin online.
 It’s the first place people go to find a local company, and now, it’s also the first place people go to ask for advice about a local business.

 We are going to look at the 5 most important steps for contractor SEO.
 If you are just starting out online, have recently opened your own company, or have seen sales steadily declining, these real-world, actionable tips will help you to get your website going in the right direction.
 (You do have a website, right?!?!)

 Make Sure Your Website Works on a Phone or Tablet

 All to often, I see companies spending a decent amount of money on a beautiful website, but never taking the time to ensure that it works and makes sense on the small screen of a phone.
 All those cool banner images and fancy big text letters look awesome on a desktop, but many times it’s a jumbled mess on a phone.

 Your website must be designed with usability on mobile devices as rule number one!
 Besides the amount of people who are search online for contractors, the amount of people using a mobile device to search for a local business now far exceeds desktop searches.

 Build Your Service Pages

 If you’re a Landscape Contractor, I want to know that you can also fix my irrigation, or if you’re an electrician, do you work on residential homes?
 These may seem like obvious things, but many, many websites never take the time to actually list out their services.

 If you are a remodeling contractor and you do whole home renovations, additions, bathroom remodeling, and kitchen remodeling, it’s best practices to have a seperate page for each of those services.

 First, you can only rank for one keyword or phrase on a page.
 Remember, Google wants to return the most relevant and recent search results to people and one way they do this is by showing first in results what Google and Bing consider to be the “Area Expert” or “Specialist.”

 The second reason, and this goes hand in hand with the above, is that people have changed their search habits.
 People are much more direct in the questions they ask Google and Bing, and they are looking for more detailed answers.
 Why search for “General Contractor” when you can search for “bathroom renovation near me?”

 Add Location Pages

 Here in the Lowcountry, where I live, Hilton Head, Bluffton, and Okatie are all within a few minutes of each other and many contractors service all these area.
 So, if you want to be the first result for “Car Insurance In Bluffton, SC” but your office is in the next town over, you need a city page.

 You may be thinking that this all sounds like a lot of writing and work, well, it is.
 But, do the math … what is a new client worth to you?
 If you make several thousand dollars on a home renovation project and you get 10 -15 new clients per year, the math certainly makes sense.
-Many contractors, who’ve had a website for several years, start thinking that they don’t need to keep working on their website.
-They think that since it’s been around forever that they’ll always show up in search results.
-Just remember, new companies are opening up who don’t have a big client base and they will be spending more time and effort to get their websites to outrank the other local companies.
-So, you may have been first for “Interior Painting,” but there’s someone out there who may want the business more than you do.
-This is another reason why having well built location pages can be your secret weapon to get new clients.

 Optimized Page Titles and Headers

 Optimizing the title of a web page is also a key metric for how Google and Bing classifies a website and the pages within that site.
 Think of page titles like billboards, quickly conveying a message and hopefully grabbing your attention.

 See This Page Live